DrSheya/calculater-app/README.md

-# calculater-app
+# calculator-app
- A simple calculater created with html, css and javascript
+ A simple calculator created with html, css and javascript